MarkC-b3d/FSTools/README.md

 Once blender is installed you can then download this addon by clicking clone or download:
 ![installation instructions cloning](https://i.imgur.com/LD8VORu.png)

-Extract the .zip to a directory or folder of your choice.
-(Desktop for example)

 Now open blender and go to Edit > Preferences > Addons > Install

-Navigate to where you extracted the FSTools addon folder and "install from file" the FSTools.py file.
+Navigate to where you downloaded the FSTools addon folder and "install from file" the FSTools-Master folder.

 # Launching FSTools
 When FSTools is installed and ready to be used it can be activated in object or edit mode with ALT + Q.